de-tre/dtw-audio-midi.js/README.md

 Saving the path as JSON on button click.

 Here is what it would look like for an obvious example.
-See the impact of the long silence at the end of the audio file:
+See what impact the long silence at the end of the audio file has on the alignment:

 ![Chromas](https://github.com/de-tre/dtw-audio-midi.js/blob/main/screenshots/Chromas.png)